1

 Yes.
 C.R.S.
 25.5-4-420 mandates that all Medicaid billing providers must obtain and use a unique National Provider Identifier (NPI) for each service location and for each provider type enrollment.

-• The physical location where staff have their primary offices is the address that should be tied to a Medicaid provider enrollment as PT 89/208 - Supportive Housing Provider.
+• Any physical location where staff have offices and Supportive Housing Services are delivered should be enrolled with Medicaid as PT 89/208 - Supportive Housing Provider.

-• Services provided at other locations in the community, or in a member’s home, can be billed using the appropriate Place of Service (POS) code.
+• Services provided at other locations in the community, or in a member’s home, can be billed using the appropriate Place of Service (POS) code (See question 17)

 FAQs about Member Eligibility Criteria for Supportive Housing Services